Railroads

 Competitive Landscape

 Demand is driven by sales of bulk commodities and other items best transported by rail.
 The profitability of individual companies depends on operating efficiently and controlling maintenance expenses.
 Large companies have advantages in owning systems that connect numerous markets and enable them to serve national customers.
 Small companies can compete effectively by serving local markets.
-The US industry is concentrated: the top 50 companies account for the majority of industry revenue.

 The US government classifies freight railroads into three classes, based on operating revenue.
 Seven line-haul Class I railroads -- BNSF Railway, CSX Transportation, Kansas City Southern, Norfolk Southern, Union Pacific, Canadian National Railway, and Canadian Pacific Railway -- operate in the US, according to the Journal of Commerce (JOC) online.
-Class I carriers account for about 70% of US freight rail mileage, 90% of employees, and nearly 95% of revenue.
-Class II and Class III short-line and regional railroads account for about 30% of US freight rail mileage and 10% of employees.
-These railroads, of which there are about 550, often feed traffic to Class I railroads and receive traffic from Class I railroads for final delivery.

 Freight railroads compete mainly with barges, pipelines, and trucks to transport commodities, and with trucks to transport finished goods.
 Passenger train services typically compete with airlines, bus services, and automobiles.